 Labelling and the organic logo after Brexit

-As the organic experts in the UK, we’ve been in regular communication with the UK government and other trade and policy stakeholders to get clarity on what a no-deal Brexit would mean for organic labelling.
+As the organic experts in the UK, we’ve been in regular communication with the UK government and other trade and policy stakeholders to get clarity on what Brexit will mean for organic labelling.

 After Brexit, you’ll still need to be certified by Soil Association Certification in order to label your food and drink product as organic

 If you only trade in the UK, you can continue using the EU logo to label your product as organic until the end of 2020.
 We don't anticipate the development of a UK organic logo to replace the EU organic logo.

 Goods are placed on the EC market before December 31st 2020 may continue to be distributed and sold with labelling that meets current organic requirements.

 Businesses can continue to use an EU, GB or NI address for the Food Business Operator (FBO) on pre-packaged food or caseins sold in GB until 30 September 2022.

 What might change?